vuex-asr/vuex-asr/docs/learn-by-example/getters-example.md

 ```
 Notice the `asr-bind-getters` property in the `<example-message>` component.
 This binds the `messageCapitalized` getter from the store to the component.
 If the store updates the state variable `message` the value of the getter `messageCapitalized` will be updated too.

-But since the `example component` uses the variable name `message` we have to alias `messageCapitalized.
+But since the `example component` uses the variable name `message` we have to alias `messageCapitalized`.

 ## aliasing